letStayFoolish/javascript-advanced/Optimization.md

 * **ServiceWorker Preparation**: The browser is starting up the service worker.
 * **Request to ServiceWorker**: The request is being sent to the service worker.
 * **Waiting (TTFB)**: The browser is waiting for the first byte of a response.
 TTFB stands for Time To First Byte.
-This timing includes 1 round trip of latency and the time the server took to prepare the response.
+This timing includes one round trip of latency and the time the server took to prepare the response.
 * **Content Downloaded**: The browser is receiving the response, either directly from the network or from a service worker.
 This value is the total amount of time spent reading the response body.
 Larger than expected values could indicate a slow network, or that the browser is busy performing other work which delays the response from being read.